Annette Kroen

 Annette Kroen is an urban and regional planner with expertise in outer suburban development, integrated land use and transport planning, community engagement, urban governance, and policy analysis.

-Currently, she is working on projects investigating housing policy, settlement planning, and disaster prevention, preparedness and response; social connectedness in communities on the urban fringe; and the long-term impacts of place-making and innovation initiatives in a master-planned estate.
+Her research explores suburban growth areas, transport choice, social connectedness, and urban resilience and disaster risk reduction.
+Currently, Annette is working on projects investigating natural hazards and resilience in urban complex systems; integration of housing policy, planning, and disaster management; social connectedness in communities on the urban fringe; and the long-term impacts of place-making and innovation initiatives in a master-planned estate.

-Annette is interested in research on the benefits of social infrastructure, communities in new suburbs, the connection between planning and disaster management, and active and public transport.
+Annette is interested in research on the benefits of social infrastructure, communities in new suburbs, urban resilience. and active and public transport.

 Related Content